koushikpranank/Resume-Analyzer/README.md

 with gr.Blocks() as demo:
     gr.Markdown("""# Resume Analyzer
     Analyze resumes based on their similarity to a given job description.
-    Enter resumes separated by new lines and a job description.
     """)

-    resumes_input = gr.Textbox(label="Enter Skills (separated by new lines)", lines=5, placeholder="Resume 1\nResume 2\n...")
+    pdf_input = gr.File(label="Upload PDFs with Resumes", file_count="multiple")  # PDF upload
+    skills_input = gr.Textbox(label="Enter Skills Text (one per line)", lines=5)  # Skills input

     job_desc_input = gr.Textbox(label="Enter Job Description", lines=2)
     output = gr.Textbox(label="Results")
     analyze_button = gr.Button("Analyze")

-    analyze_button.click(gradio_interface, [resumes_input, job_desc_input], output)
+    analyze_button.click(gradio_interface, [pdf_input, skills_input, job_desc_input], output)
 ```

 - **Gradio Blocks**: The `gr.Blocks()` context manager is used to create a structured layout for the Gradio interface.
 - **Markdown Description**: A Markdown component is added to provide a title and brief instructions for users on how to use the application.
 - **Input Components**:
+  - **PDF Input**: A file upload component for users to input multiple resumes in PDF format.
-  - **Resumes Input**: A textbox for users to input multiple resumes, with a label and placeholder text to guide them.
+  - **Skills Input**: A textbox for users to input skills text, with each skill on a new line.
   - **Job Description Input**: A separate textbox for the job description, allowing users to enter the relevant job details.
   - **Output Display**: A textbox designated for displaying the results of the analysis.
   - **Analyze Button**: A button labeled "Analyze" is created, which, when clicked, triggers the `gradio_interface` function.
-The inputs from the resumes and job description textboxes are passed to this function, and the output is directed to the results textbox.
+The inputs from the PDF upload, skills text, and job description textboxes are passed to this function, and the output is directed to the results textbox.

 ## 7. Launching the Application